menu

 Overview

 Kopperston is a tiny town located in the state of West Virginia.
 With a population of 569 people and just one neighborhood, Kopperston is the 189th largest community in West Virginia.
-Kopperston has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Kopperston was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce